ifunky/terraform-aws-ec2-instance/README.md

 - Optionally join a domain using SSM documents (see notes below)
 - Attach 1 or more additional EBS volumes

+### Instance Meta Data Service Support
+- Support metadata IMDSv1 and IMDSv2
+- For better security the default is IMDSv2.
+Using IMDSv1 will show up as "High" in SecurityHub

 ### User Data
 - Specify optional user data scripts